Business Law Services in Tacoma, WA

 Contract drafting.
 NDAs, independent contractor agreements, master service agreements, vendor agreements, letters of intent, IP assignment and work for hire agreements.

 Contract template libraries.
-Coordinated suites of the agreements you use most (vendor, client, NDA, independent contractor, offer letter) built for your business.
+Coordinated suites of the agreements you use most, built for your business.

 Dispute resolution clause audits.
 Review of arbitration, venue, and governing law provisions across your active contracts for consistency and enforceability.